 Appearance inspections are performed to check foreign matter, scratches, and defects on the surface of parts and products.
 In general, the following inspection contents fall under the scope of appearance inspections.

 - Foreign matter on food containers: Foreign matter inspection

 - Scratches on metal/resin parts: Scratch inspection

 - Chipping and burrs occurring during resin/rubber molding: Defect inspection

 - Checking for LEDs not lit: Defect inspection

 Conventionally, appearance inspection was performed visually.
 In recent years, however, image processing systems have been introduced along with factory automation (FA).
 This section introduces the basic principles of appearance inspection.

 Principles behind the stain inspection tool

-The vision system detects changes in intensity data from a CCD image sensor as stains or edges.
+The machine vision system detects changes in intensity data from a CCD image sensor as stains or edges.
 However, it takes an enormous amount of time to process every pixel, and noise may affect inspection results.
-Therefore, the vision system uses the average intensity of a small area consisting of several pixels.
+Therefore, the machine vision system uses the average intensity of a small area consisting of several pixels.
 In the CV-X Series, this small area is called a “segment”, and the average intensity of these segments is compared to detect stains.

 Algorithm of the stain inspection tool (Comparison and calculation methods of segments)